zwerm/composite-bs-client/README.md

 #### `register(compositeBSClient: CompositeBSClient): void`

 This method registers the leaf to the given `CompositeBSClient`.

-There is no use case for overriding this method, and is only noted here for completeness.
+This method should be used for handling initialisation actions, such as attaching event listeners.

+Remember to call `super.register(compositeBSClient)`, otherwise you risk your leaf not working properly.

 #### `deregister(): void`

 This method de-registers the leaf from the `CompositeBSClient` it's registered to.

-These is no use case for overriding this method, and is only noted here for completeness.
+This method should be used for handling unwinding actions, such as removing event listeners.

+Remember to call `super.deregister()`, otherwise you risk your leaf not working properly.

 #### `preConnect(isReconnecting: boolean): void`